Caterham Cars

-Caterham Cars Ltd. is a British manufacturer of specialist lightweight sports cars established in Caterham, England, with their headquarters in Dartford, England.
+Caterham Cars Ltd. is a British manufacturer of specialist lightweight sports cars and the flagship property of the Caterham Group, since 2021 owned by Japanese automotive company VT Holdings, established in Caterham, England, with their headquarters in Dartford, England.
 Their current model, the Caterham 7 (or Seven), originally launched in 1973, is a direct evolution of the Series 3 Lotus Seven designed by Colin Chapman.
-In the 1990s the company made the Caterham 21, a two-seater soft top alternative to the MG F and Lotus Elise, (which both sold many more units).
+In the 1990s the company made the Caterham 21, a two-seater soft top alternative to the MG F and Lotus Elise (which both sold many more units).
 A track-only car, the SP/300.R, a joint project with Lola was released for customer testing in 2010 and was scheduled for release in 2013.

 Caterham was an independent company until their acquisition by Team Lotus in 2011, leading to the formation of Caterham Group.
 In 2021, Caterham Cars was acquired by VT Holdings, Japanese importer for the Caterham Seven since 2009.